brimdata/zq/docs/_index.md

 ---
-sidebar_position: 1
+weight: 1
-sidebar_label: Introduction
+title: Docs
+heading: SuperDB
 ---

-# SuperDB

 SuperDB offers a new approach that makes it easier to manipulate and manage your data.
 With its [super-structured data model](formats/README.md#2-a-super-structured-pattern),